 His recent successes include a multimillion dollar class-action settlement on behalf of a nationwide class of student-athletes whose images were used on a website affiliated with CBS Interactive without their permission or compensation.
 He also obtained two jury verdicts in favor of the original developer of the Madden Football video game franchise in phased trial over unpaid royalties. more »

-Mr. Kurowski is an partner at Hagens Berman's Chicago office and has litigated many aspects of cases throughout the country, often in consolidated multi-district litigation proceedings.
-His current work with the firm includes a variety of complex cases including contesting a prominent financial company’s deferred annuity sales practices in RICO litigation, including practices negatively impacting senior citizens.
-He represents student-athletes in antitrust litigation regarding the NCAA’s Division I football scholarship policies and student-athletes in both individual personal injury and class-action litigation pertaining to concussions/traumatic brain injuries suffered during sporting activities, including in In Re National Collegiate Athletic Association Student-Athlete Concussion Injury Litigation (N.D.
+Mr. Kurowski is a partner at Hagens Berman's Chicago office and has litigated many aspects of cases throughout the country, often in consolidated multi-district litigation proceedings.
+His current work with the firm includes a variety of complex cases, and he represents student athletes in antitrust litigation regarding the NCAA’s Division I football scholarship policies and student-athletes in both individual personal injury and class-action litigation.
+These cases pertain to concussions and traumatic brain injuries suffered during sporting activities, including in In Re National Collegiate Athletic Association Student-Athlete Concussion Injury Litigation (N.D.
 Ill.).
 His notable cases also include Silk v.
-Bowling Green State University, which culminated in $712,500 individual settlement for student-athlete injured as a result of alleged failures to properly manage athlete’s concussions. more »
+Bowling Green State University, which culminated in $712,500 individual settlement for a student-athlete injured as a result of alleged failures to properly manage athlete’s concussions. more »